siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 *stringent_delta* and *standard_delta*.
 More on them is presented in the next to next subsection.
 It is important to note that the implemented protocols are not, for the moment, input parameters that are guaranteed to perform in any situation.
 They are only based on reasonable assumptions and few tests.
-However, in the packag,e it is also implemented a system that allows users to create their own protocols, as clarified in the next to next subsection.
+However, in the package it is also implemented a system that allows users to create their own protocols, as clarified `here <custom-prot>`.
 Finally, it must be remembered that the `builder` produced according to a *protocol* and few other options is fully modifiable before submission, leaving full flexibility to the user.
 We expect in the future to have more and more "know how" and improve the reliability and richness of the available *protocols*.
+We focus here on the description of the use of protocols for the **SiestaBandsWorkchain**, but the same system is available for all the workchains distributed in this package.
+A small paragraph in the documentation of each WorkChain will explain the details of the usage of protocols for that particular workchain.

 Supported Siesta versions